Table of Contents

 H Beam Vs I Beam

 Steel is the most adaptable, regularly used structural material.
-Both H Beam and I beam are the most common structural elements used in commercial building construction.
+Both H Beam and I Beam are the most common structural elements used in commercial building construction.

 Both are similar in shape for regular people, but there are significant differences between these two, which are essential to know.

-The horizontal part of both H and I beam is termed as flanges, while the vertical part is known as the “web.”
+The horizontal part of both H and I beams is termed as flanges, while the vertical part is known as the “web.”
 The web helps to bear shear forces, while the flanges are designed to withstand the bending moment.

-What is I Beam?
+What is I, Beam?

 It is a structural component that a shape like a capital I. It consists of two flanges connected by the web.
 The inner surface of both the flanges has slop, usually, 1:6, which makes them thick inside and thin outside.